Mohakgarg08/Space_Vader/README.md

 > **Q: How do I collect power-ups?**
 >
 > A: Power-ups appear randomly on the screen.
-Move your spaceship over them to collect.
+Move your spaceship over them to collect, intervals are at around 5 seconds.

 > **Q: What happens when I run out of lives?**
 >